lindseykay/Soon-TM/journals/lindsey-kay-carlson.md

   - struggling with how to connect reminder to recipiets with no pk.
     - created a mapping table to solve this

+## Nov 18, 2022
+-Pair programming with Alex
+  -Contined worked on reminderes routers

 ## Nov 21, 2022

 - Worked with Ron on the following: